Why did you decide to open a school in Warsaw?

 There were a number of challenges, although the first was convincing the authorities at that time that a British-style education was needed in Warsaw.
 I must add, though, that once they understood what we were trying to achieve, we received a huge amount of support from the Ministry of Education and Kuratorium in agreeing on the curriculum and other essential legal matters.
 Probably the biggest single challenge was finding and fitting out a suitable building; it took us three years just to secure a telephone land line.
 It was 1992, and I still have the very first ‘old fashioned’ mobile phone which we used for all our calls in those early years.

-Why a British curriculum school?
+Why a English curriculum school?

 The idea sprang from our own personal family need for our daughter; however, when we spoke to other British expats in the city it was evident that there was in fact a larger demand.
 We did it for our daughter and other British children like her whose parents thought they would be in Poland only for a few years and then return to UK.
 However, many of those first families who joined the school believing it was a short- term adventure ended up settling in Warsaw.
 My daughter and many of her friends spent their entire school life at TBS and were the first graduating class who went on to study at universities around the world, with a significant proportion of them going to the UK for their university studies.

-I think the school opened with just over 30 children.
+The school opened with just over 30 children.
 Where did they come from?

 In 1992, large western companies - a significant number of them British - were establishing offices in Poland.
 Directors and senior managers were coming to Warsaw to provide experience and structure in management roles, which would ultimately be handed over to Polish specialists as they gained experience and understanding.
 Also, Polish families who had previously settled in the UK were beginning to move back to Poland as new opportunities arose.
 With their families also returning with them, their priority was to secure a high quality education, preferably British, for their children.
 I am still full of admiration for the parents who trusted in us during the first years, who believed that the new school would provide the right education for their children, and I am very thankful to them for all the support they have given us.
 It was an extremely rewarding time with a fantastic school community developing very quickly.